-PocketSmith is another financial management app that helps you master budgeting and tracking your cash flow.
+PocketSmith is another financial management app that helps you master budgeting and track your cash flow.

 The two paid plans connect to your bank accounts, but the free version requires you to manually enter your transactions.
 All plans allow you to create custom budgets and see how your spending aligns with them.

 PocketSmith’s claim to fame is its financial projection feature.
-Depending on your plan, it shows how your financial picture will look six months, 10 years, or 30 years in the future based on your budgets.
+Depending on your plan, it will project your complete financial out to 30 years in the future based on your current budgets.
 We think that’s pretty neat!
 Get started here.

 Apps are great, but if you like to keep things simple, you might prefer a printable budget template you can stick on the fridge.

-This free budget template from Frugal Fanatic gives you space to budget your income, the standard expenses, and three savings goals.
+Frugal Fanatic’s free budget template offers space to budget your income, a list of standard expenses, and room to plan for up to three savings goals.
 Yes, it’s basic, but it might be just what you need to get started.
+Grab the template here.

-Tip: If the categories don’t quite fit your situation, you can always white one out and write in a new one.
+Here’s a hot tip for using this or other printable budget templates: If the categories don’t fit what you need, simply use whiteout on one category and write in a new one.
 For example, internet didn’t make the list, but cable and phone did.
-I don’t have cable or a home phone, so I would change one of those to internet.
+If you don’t have cable or a home phone, just change one of those to internet.